-The Legal Officer 4 (LO4) performs the Legal Officer functions and produces the required results.
+The Assistant Director - Legal Officer 4 (AD - LO4) performs the Legal Officer functions and produces the required results.
 The functions and results achieved will differ depending upon the specific legal team involved.
 Each team may have different emphases on certain results due to client needs or due to the subject matter expertise of the team.

-The LO4 is considered senior counsel and works on complex legal matters in challenging circumstances.
+The AD - LO4 is considered senior counsel and spends approximately 75% of their time working on complex legal matters in challenging circumstances.
 This position will lead large-scale legislative, solicitor, or litigation projects with high visibility and/or priority for the GoA.
 In this role, this position will be accountable for the substantive content of all final opinions, briefing materials, and will meet with senior management levels and DMs within the client ministry.